 Paard met laarzen (Horse in Boots, 2015) is a powerful children’s novel about a moving friendship between a girl, a horse and an elderly woman.
 In his clear, figurative language, Jef Aerts depicts the way love and hate can lie close to one another, and not everything is what it seems.
 Rights are sold to Serbia and Hongary.

-Kersenhemel (Cherry Sky) is a new picture book that is published in February 2017.
+Kersenhemel (Cherry Heaven) is a new picture book that was published in February 2017.
 It is a warm and universal tale about a deep friendship between two children from a different background.
 With splendid landscapes by the Dutch illustrator Sanne te Loo.
+The book was awarded a Vlag en Wimpel from the Griffel Jury in 2018.
+The English translation will be published in 2019.

 Jef Aerts has three children and lives in a small farm with lots of animals.